 ▷ Notting Hill Carnival Costumes

 It is anything but a grey day in London during Notting Hill Carnival.
 Everywhere you look it is an explosion of vibrant colours.
 The Notting Hill Carnival Costumes are extravagant.
-These head turning and colourful carnival costumes are a huge reason why Notting Hill Carnival is such visual spectacle.
+These head turning and colourful carnival costumes are a huge reason why Notting Hill Carnival is such a visual spectacle.

-The Notting Hill Carnival costumes worn by the performers are the tradition Caribbean carnival outfits.
+The Notting Hill Carnival costumes worn by the performers are the traditional Caribbean carnival outfits.
 Sexy, bright coloured, flesh baring, bikini top outfits, that usually features lots of feathers, diamantes, masks, capes, tassels or streamers.
 They are usually accompanied by large headdresses, colourful makeup, face paint and lots of glitter and sparkles.

 Over 15,000 costumes are handmade each year just for Notting Hill Carnival.
 This adds up to about one million man hours dedicated to creating these masterpieces by hand.
-Its estimated every year that about 30 million sequins, 15,000 plumed feathers and 30 litres of body paint are used to make carnival costumes.
+It is estimated every year that about 30 million sequins, 15,000 plumed feathers and 30 litres of body paint are used to make carnival costumes.

 ▷ Panorama- Saturday 24 August 2019